 Study Finds Long-Term Use of Proton Pump Inhibitors May Increase Risk of Kidney Damage

-Posted on behalf of Janet, Jenner & Suggs on Feb 27, 2017 in Consumer Alerts
+Posted on behalf of Janet, Janet & Suggs, LLC on February 27, 2017 in Consumer Alerts

 Approximately 15 million Americans use proton pump inhibitor (PPI) medications to treat heartburn, a condition in which acid from the stomach travels into the esophagus.

 Unfortunately, a new study has linked long-term use of PPI drugs such as Prevacid, Nexium and Prilosec to a higher risk of damage to the kidneys.

 The study, published in Kidney International, examined 125,596 PPI users over a five-year period.
 These patients were found to be at a higher risk for sustaining acute kidney injury and developing chronic kidney disease than patients using H2 blockers to treat heartburn.
 Common over-the-counter H2 blockers include Zantac and Pepcid.